NuevoFoundation/workshops/content/english/image-manipulation/answer-key.md

 1. Find a picture student likes.
 2. Download it
 3. Save as JPG/PNG with easy name
-4. Upload this as another file in the repl.it window
+4. Upload this as another file in the Replit window

 ```Python
 from PIL import Image